From observations to complexity of quantum states via unsupervised learning

 The vast complexity is a daunting property of generic quantum states that poses a significant challenge for theoretical treatment, especially in non-equilibrium setups.
 Therefore, it is vital to recognize states which are locally less complex and thus describable with (classical) effective theories.
 We use unsupervised learning with autoencoder neural networks to detect the local complexity of time-evolved states by determining the minimal number of parameters needed to reproduce local observations.
 The latter can be used as a probe of thermalization, to assign the local complexity of density matrices in open setups and for the reconstruction of underlying Hamiltonian operators.
 Our approach is an ideal diagnostics tool for data obtained from (noisy) quantum simulators because it requires only practically accessible local observations.

 Finding a suited notion of the complexity of quantum many-body states is a key aspect of various lines of research on correlated quantum systems.
 Entanglement entropy has emerged as a highly relevant information-theoretic quantity in the case of pure states, that reveals universal features in exotic states of matter \cite{vidal2003,calabrese2004,kitaev2006,fradkin2006,pollmann2010,szasz2020}, in quantum many-body dynamics far from equilibrium \cite{calabrese2005,bardarson2012}, and it indicates the feasibility of classical computer simulations \cite{Scholwoeck2010,Orus2014,Paeckel2019}.
 Recently, it has also been measured experimentally using cold atoms and trapped ions \cite{islam2015,kokail2020}.
 Generalizations of entanglement entropy applicable to mixed states have been proposed \cite{plbnio2007} and entanglement witnesses can detect entanglement \cite{terhal2002}, e.g., in experiments where entanglement entropy is inaccessible.
+An alternative perspective is that of quantum circuit complexity, which corresponds to the minimal size of a circuit to prepare the state of interest from a fiducial state \cite{yao1993,dowling08,haferkamp21}.

-However, entanglement does not universally align with the physically relevant degree of complexity of many-body states.
-It has been pointed out recently \cite{Lux2014,Bohrdt2017,leviatan17}, that, although ergodic many-body systems quickly become highly entangled under unitary non-equilibrium dynamics, the late time dynamics of all physically relevant properties is described by hydrodynamic equations of motion of a few quantities.
-Moreover, their eventual thermalization implies that a small number of thermodynamic quantities fully characterize local properties, and entanglement entropy turns into thermodynamic entropy of subsystems.
-Since typical initial states are weakly entangled, it is expected that in terms of complexity the non-equilibrium dynamics typically passes an ``information barrier'' at intermediate times.
-This idea has been investigated in a number of studies that identified such a ``barrier'' by studying the operator entanglement entropy evolution \cite{dubail17,wang19,noh20}.
+Entanglement and circuit complexity, however, do not universally align with the physically relevant degree of complexity of many-body states.
+For example, although ergodic many-body systems quickly become highly entangled under unitary non-equilibrium dynamics, the late time dynamics of physically relevant \neww{local observables} is described by hydrodynamic equations of motion of a few quantities \cite{Lux2014,Bohrdt2017,leviatan17}.
+Moreover, their eventual thermalization implies that a few thermodynamic quantities fully characterize local properties, and entanglement entropy turns into thermodynamic entropy of subsystems.
+Since typical initial states are weakly entangled, it is expected that in terms of \neww{``local complexity'' associated with local observables}, the non-equilibrium dynamics typically passes an ``information barrier'' at intermediate times.
+Such a ``barrier'' has been identified by considering the operator entanglement entropy evolution in closed and open quantum systems \cite{dubail17,wang19,noh20,rakovszky2020,reid21} and the envisioned time-dependence of local quantum state complexity is depicted schematically in Fig.~\ref{fig:dynamics_scheme}.